EstradaLab-BiophotonicsGroup/Correlation-Analysis-Software/README.md

 exe/ Contains the executable file for performing correlation data analysis.

-tutorial/ Provides a detailed description of the functions and parameters used in the analysis.
+wiki/ Tutorial: provides a detailed description of the functions and parameters used in the analysis.

 tutorial-data/ Includes the simulation files used for the tutorial.